Previous dayApril 14, 2026Next day

 87.9 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.1 earthquake in the Izu Islands, Japan region with origin time 22:27 UTC on April 14, 2026.
-The hypocenter lay at 87.9 km, placing this in the intermediate depth category.
-Coordinates: 29.142°, 140.948°.
+On April 14, 2026, worldwide seismic activity registered a magnitude 4.1 earthquake in the Izu Islands, Japan region at 22:27 UTC.
+At a depth of 87.9 km, the event was intermediate depth.
+The epicenter is at 29.142°, 140.948°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14